espsrc/droplets/docs/github.md

 Upload the file from your computer, write a commit message describing what you have done, and if you want update the README.md file to explain that the notebook is now available in the repository.

 The uploaded files will show in the home page of the repository.
-If you navigate the the .ipynb file Github will render the contents for you.
+If you navigate the .ipynb file Github will render the contents for you.
 If you share that path to your collaborators, they will be able to see your analysis!

 ### Additional features with branches